urlscan/urlscan-cli/docs/urlscan_pro_saved-search_create.md

-  -P, --pass int                   2 for inline-matching, 10 for bookmark-only (required) (default 2) -p, --permissions strings        Permissions of the saved search (optional) -q, --query string               Search query of the saved search (required) -i, --search-id string           Search ID (optional, if not provided a new id will be generated) -T, --tags strings               Tags of the saved search (optional) -t, --tlp string                 TLP (Traffic Light Protocol) of the saved search (required) (default "red") -u, --user-tags strings          User tags of the saved search (optional)
+  -P, --pass int                   2 for inline-matching, 10 for bookmark-only (required) (default 2) -p, --permissions strings        Permissions of the saved search (optional) -q, --query string               Search query of the saved search (required) -i, --search-id string           Search ID (optional, if not provided a new ID will be generated) -T, --tags strings               Tags of the saved search (optional) -t, --tlp string                 TLP (Traffic Light Protocol) of the saved search (required) (default "red") -u, --user-tags strings          User tags of the saved search (optional)